katydid/parser/Readme.md

 This results in only a limited amount of hints that are required for the user to know if it wants to `Skip`, parse the `Token` or move onto the `Next` element.

-In some implementation languages, `Hint` is indicated with a single byte or ascii character:
+In some implementation languages, `Hint` can be indicated with a single byte or ascii character:

 * '[': List Opened
 * ']': List Closed
 * '{': Map Opened
 * '}': Map Closed
 * 'k': Map Key
-* 'v': Map Value or List Element, that is not a Object or List.
+* 'v': Map Value or List Element, that is not an Object or List.

 In other languages a sum type/enum is preferred to represent `Hint`.